 The kit comes in a small tool bag that is pretty well filled but does have room to add some accessories, gloves or other small items you may want handy.
-In the bag you are going to find a 6 Ton Omega industrial bottle jack, screw collar extension (on the jack in the photo), a 3″ and 6″ jack extension, an 8.5″ to 12″ adjustable extension, a flat jack pad, and a round jack pad.
+In the bag you are going to find a 6 Ton Omega industrial bottle jack, screw collar extension (on the jack in the photo), a 3″ and 6″ jack extension, an 8.5″ to 12″ adjustable extension, a flat jack pad, and jack pad cradle.

 The first step to any project should be safety, so the wheel chocks went on along with the safety chains that keep them in place

-Next I grabbed the 3″ extension along with the Round jack pad and slipped it under the axle of the 8,000 pound Power Wagon.
+Next, I grabbed the 3″ extension along with the Safe Jack Cradle and slipped it under the axle of the 8,000 pound Power Wagon.

 As you can see the round pad fits perfectly on the axle and thanks to the extension it only took a few pumps of the jack to get the front wheel off of the ground, and left me with lots of lifting room left in the jack if I needed to go higher.
 The round pad would also work great for lifting from rock sliders, tube bumpers, or even under the leaf springs.